What Happens When Lived Experience Gets a Seat at the Design Table

-The next session is the one about funding.
-The one about metrics.
-The one about program design.
+The next session is about funding, metrics, and program design.

 Nobody asks why the person who navigated the system's failure mode is not in the room when the system gets redesigned.